Guaco (band): Seventies

-At the beginning of the 70s, the arrangements of the songs were in charge of Nerio Franco, a multi-instrumentalist who came from the Los Blanco orchestra and who began as the group's pianist.3 Starting in 1977, the young pianist and orchestra director José Luis García, who would later form the successful group Carángano, assumes the reins of the musical direction of the band.
+At the beginning of the 70s the arrangements of the songs were in charge of Nerio Franco, a multi-instrumentalist who came from the Los Blanco orchestra and who began as the group's pianist.3 Starting in 1977, the young pianist and orchestra director José Luis García, who would later form the successful group Carángano, assumes the reins of the musical direction of the band.

-The central idea of the group at this time was to incorporate contemporary instruments with which the passage from the traditional bagpipe to modernity was marked.
+The central idea of the group at this time was to incorporate contemporary instruments with which the passage from the traditional Gaita to modernity was marked.
 Carlos Sánchez on bass, Romer Quintero and later Salvador Baglieri on guitar, Frank Velásquez on flute and sax from 1979 and a rhythm section that from 1978 included tamboras, conga and bongo.

-Within this stage they also develop bagpipes with lyrics that address contemporary issues such as drug use, poverty and pollution and others of a humorous nature whose most popular theme was "María La Bollera" (1976).
+Within this stage they also develop gaitas with lyrics that address contemporary issues such as drug use, poverty and pollution and others of a humorous nature whose most popular theme was "María La Bollera" (1976).
 This thematic and rhythmic variety and strong support from national record companies with productions and recordings made in Caracas opened the way for them to be well received by the youth of the time and to begin a process of opening up to other regions of the country where it was not.
-Zulian bagpipe is usual.
+Zulian gaita is usual.